 - Random Acts of Kindness Foundation: Encourages the spread of kindness in schools, communities, and homes through inspiration, ideas, stories, and school curriculum.

 - Samaritans 365: This after school program in my local community teaches children what it means to be a good Samaritan by organizing programs about acts of charity and kindness.
-Check out Growing Up Glad to see how one amazing mom has become involved in bringing kindness to her daughters’ school through Samaritans 365.

 How has kindness made you or your children feel better?